crownstone/website/business/08-wireless-alarms.md

 {% include snippets/centered-text-home-begin background='dark'%}

-Alarm buttons can be seen as a button that emit a particular signal.
+Alarm buttons can be seen as a button that emits a particular signal.
 This can serve a different purpose than in the care sector.
 Some examples of **business applications**.

 {% include snippets/centered-text-home-end %}